API access keys

 You view and generate access keys in the Project management > API Access tab.

-The user.
+User.
 A user who has been granted multiple access keys will appear multiple times.

 Create or revoke access keys